RAPID: Retrofitting IEEE 802.11ay Access Points for Indoor Human Detection and Sensing: RAPID sensing system

 \subsubsection{\ac{cir} phase model}

-The \ac{cir} model in \eq{eq:cir} is here expanded and related to \ac{fmcw} radar theory \cite{patole2017automotive}.
+The \ac{cir} model in \eq{eq:cir} is here expanded and related to radar theory \cite{patole2017automotive}.
 Using a typical radar terminology, we refer to the \ac{cir} samples $\ell = 0, 1, \dots, L-1$ as the \textit{fast-time} sampling dimension, as they are obtained at the highest available sampling rate.
 The \ac{cir} samples collected across different packets are instead referred to as the \textit{slow-time} samples, indicized by variable $k$ as in \secref{sec:cir-model}.

-Next, we consider the case there is a moving object within the monitored indoor space; the transmitted signal is reflected off the object and the corresponding contribution is retrieved at the receiver in the $\ell$-th path of the \ac{cir}.
+Next, we consider a moving object within the monitored indoor space; the transmitted signal is reflected off the object and the corresponding contribution is retrieved at the receiver in the $\ell$-th path of the \ac{cir}.
 To extract the \ac{md} effect caused by the movement of this object, we analyze the phase of the $\ell$-th path across time.
 The time-dependent phase term in \eq{eq:cir} can be expressed as follows

-Here, $\bar{\tau}_{\ell}$ is the delay of the $\ell$-th path due to the distance of the corresponding reflector from the device, while $v_{\ell, k}$ is the radial velocity of the reflector with respect to the device, which is assumed to be constant during the sampling interval $T_c$.
-Note that From \eq{eq:cir-phase} it can be seen that the velocity of the object at distance $d_{\ell}$, if greater than zero, modulates \ac{cir} phase across the slow time dimension.
+Here, $\bar{\tau}_{\ell}$ is the delay of the $\ell$-th path due to the distance of the corresponding reflector from the device. $v_{\ell}$ is the radial velocity of the reflector with respect to the device, which is assumed to be \textit{slowly} time-varying, i.e, we can consider it constant during a \ac{md} spectrum processing interval (see \secref{sec:md-spec}).
+From \eq{eq:cir-phase} it can be seen that the velocity of the object at distance $d_{\ell}$, if greater than zero, modulates \ac{cir} phase across the slow time dimension.
 Following a common convention \cite{patole2017automotive}, in this work objects moving away from the transmitter (\ac{ap}) have \textit{positive} velocity, while incoming objects have \textit{negative} velocity.

-Human body contains multiple moving parts that have different velocities and follow different trajectories.
-Thanks to the small wavelength of mm-waves, in the \ac{md} we can observe these different contributions via \ac{tf} analysis, as detailed in the next \secref{sec:md-spec}.
+The human body contains multiple moving parts that have different velocities and follow different trajectories.
+Thanks to the small wavelength of \acp{mmwave}, in the \ac{md} we can observe these different contributions via \ac{tf} analysis, as detailed in the next \secref{sec:md-spec}.